KIT-MRT/YOLinO/README.md

 ### Training

-1. Your configuration is already set with the given `params.yaml` from your configuration folder.
+1. Your configuration is set with the given `params.yaml` from your configuration folder.
+Use `res/default_params.yaml` as inspiration.
 4. Use proper virtual environment with `workon <virtualenv-name>` or conda with `conda activate <conda-name>`.
 2. Set your dataset paths properly to e.g. `$DATASET_TUSIMPLE`.
 5. `cd tus_po_8p_dn19`